 Can My Landlord Break My Lease in Texas?

 Texas landlords have legal rights against their tenants who violate their leases by failing to pay rent when due pursuant to the...

 Rules for Early Termination of a Texas Lease

 Early termination of a Texas lease is fairly simple, but certain rules must be followed.
 Terminating a lease early can prove expensive...

 Texas Landlord Rights to Sue for Damages

-Landlord-tenant law in Texas gives tenants many rights but doesn't leave ... when a landlord is suing a tenant for damages in...
+Landlord-tenant law in Texas gives tenants many rights but doesn't leave landlords completely defenseless.
+Under Texas law, landlords may sue a tenant...